qxf2/interview-scheduler/README.md

 6] NOTE: DATA cannot be migrated.
 You should add your own data to db and proceed.

 7] Run python qxf2_scheduler/setup_db.py for initalizing the candidatestatus table with default values

+__h) Start the application__

+To start the application, run

+      python run.py

+The command should be run from the root directory (same as the directory of this readme).
+If all goes well, when you visit http://localhost:6464 on your browser, you should see the homepage of the application.